Italy Heaven: Plan your dream holiday in Italy

 On Saturday evening at 7pm the 333m-long bridge, called the Ponte Votivo ('votive bridge') is opened and there is a special religious ceremony at the Redentore Church.
 Around this time you'll see boats and barges laden with festival-goers making their way along the canals to take their places on the water.
 Families sit around tables in specially-decorated boats.
 All kinds of vessel are hired out for the occasion, including transport barges.
 Some of these, packed with young revellers, moor cheek-by-jowl to create a kind of multi-boat disco.
 Those unfortunate enough to be without boats throng the waterside.
 Local people, some of whom have previously chalked 'reservations' on the waterfront, bring out tables and chairs and enjoy convivial meals.

-In the late evening, around 11:30pm, the lagoon shore and all Venice's roof terraces are packed for the big event, the firework display.
-This is a massive show, and sternly judged by local people.
-In 2007 the fireworks were carefully choreographed and soundtracked, but although they met with approval from some, there was also a great deal of criticism and correspondence in the local newspaper.
-The firework display takes place over the water between St. Mark's and the Giudecca, and lasts around half an hour.
-Afterwards there's applause (or booing) from the massed boats and crowds.
+In the late evening, around 11:30pm, the lagoon shore and all Venice’s roof terraces are packed for the big event, the firework display.
+This is a massive show, and sternly judged by local people, who’ll be praising or criticising the music and fireworks for days.
+The firework display takes place over the water between St. Mark’s and the Giudecca, and lasts around half an hour.
+Afterwards there’s applause (or booing) from the massed boats and crowds.
 Then everyone packs up and heads home, creating once-yearly queues in the alleys and lanes of the city.

 The best places to watch the fireworks from are the Giudecca - which gets very crowded - and Riva degli Schiavoni, although here you may find moored boats obstructing the view.
 Since public transport is very limited during the evening, we recommend you find a viewpoint from which you have an easy walk back to your accommodation.
 For a more distant view of the fireworks exploding over Venice, try heading along the Riva to Sant'Elena, or even taking one of the boats that still runs towards the Lido, which has its own special night-time events and entertainments.